-One of the big advantages of using a mature stack like .NET is that the ecosystem of third-party packages and plugins is huge.
-Just like other package systems (npm, Maven, RubyGems), you can download and install .NET packages that help with almost any task or problem you can imagine.
+One of the big advantages of using a mature ecosystem like .NET is that the number of third-party packages and plugins is huge.
+Just like other package systems, you can download and install .NET packages that help with almost any task or problem you can imagine.

 NuGet is both the package manager tool and the official package repository (at https://www.nuget.org).
 You can search for NuGet packages on the web, and install them from your local machine through the terminal (or the GUI, if you're using Visual Studio).

 At the end of the last chapter, the to-do application displayed to-do items like this:

 The due date column is displaying dates in a format that's good for machines (called ISO 8601), but clunky for humans.
 Wouldn't it be nicer if it simply read "X days from now"?

 You could write code yourself that converted an ISO 8601 date into a human-friendly string, but fortunately, there's a faster way.